robotlegs/robotlegs-framework/src/robotlegs/bender/core/async/readme.md

 # Async

-To deal with asynchroneity in the framework we must establish some conventions.
+To deal with asynchronous processes in the framework we must establish some conventions.

 # Handlers and Callbacks